 One tip about how best to do so: since the pools don’t open until 9 and close at 5, Teddy and I found that early in the morning and after dinner were wonderful times to explore.
 It often felt like we had our own private resort because there were so few people around.
 Seeing The Dig after dark, when it is illuminated, was especially spectacular.

-Avoid the temptation to spend money on extras like race cars, stuffed animals, spa treatments, shopping, and gambling (not that the last two hold much allure for me).
-Since I can hop in my car and do any of these things within ten minutes of my house, I don’t view them as critical components of a fun vacation.
+Avoid the temptation to spend money on extras like race cars, stuffed animals, spa treatments, shopping, and gambling.
+Since I can hop in my car and do any of these things within ten minutes of my house, or go online and choose between 918kiss or kiss918 for gambling options anytime I may want, I don’t view them as critical components of a fun vacation.